It started with an eyedea

-Today, the London Eye welcomes 3.75 million passengers a year – enough to fill 41 Wembley Stadiums.
+Today, the London Eye welcomes over 3.5 million passengers on average each year – enough to fill 41 Wembley Stadiums.

 By 2005, the London Eye had officially reached the end of its five-year plan.
 It was due to be dismantled and moved from its iconic London residence.
 But the public just kept coming.